-From 1400, the story of black people’s hair began in Africa where the social, aesthetic and spiritual significance of hair had been intrinsic to their sense of self for thousands of years.
+From 1400, the story of black people’s natural hair began in Africa where the social, aesthetic and spiritual significance of hair had been intrinsic to their sense of self for thousands of years.
 Africans believed hair to be the most elevated point of the body, which meant it was closest to the divine.

 Among the Wolof, Mende, Mandingo and Yoruba, hairstyles depicted the religion, age, marital status and ethnic identity.
 The geographic origin, social rank and wealth of members in a community were also identified by their hairstyles.
 In some cultures, one’s surname could be known from a particular hairstyle.
 For example, the Kuramo people of Nigeria were recognised by their unique hairstyle, which was a shaved head with a single tuft of hair on top.
 Nigerian housewives who shared one husband created hairstyles to mock the other wives of their husband.
 The style, which was meant to be seen from behind, was known as “kohin-sorogun” meaning “turn your back to the jealous rival wife”

 Europeans who first came into contact with the African natives in the fifteenth century were astounded by the complexity of style, texture and adornment of black hair.
 Slave trade began in the sixteenth century when Africans were captured, bought, sold and then transported to other parts of the world in the bowels of ships.

 The hair of these captives were eventually shaved off by slave masters with the intention of erasing their cultural identity.
 Unable to take care of their ingrown hair, the hair of the slaves became matted and tangled.
 Arriving in a new land dominated by pale skin and straight hair, African hair was considered deplorable by the Europeans.

 This conditioned black people to feel inferior and made it easier for them to be controlled.
 This pathology was passed down to their sons and daughters and future generations.